jcwang587/math-modeling/docs/03_fba.md

 # Flux Balance Analysis

-Flux balance analysis is a mathematical approach for analyzing the flow of metabolites through a metabolic network.
-This primer covers the theoretical basis of the approach, several practical examples and a software toolbox for performing the calculations. {cite:p}`orth2010flux`
+Flux balance analysis (FBA) is a mathematical framework for analyzing the flow of metabolites through a metabolic network.
+This primer introduces the theoretical foundations of FBA, presents several practical examples, and provides a software toolbox to facilitate the necessary calculations {cite:p}`orth2010flux`.

 ```{figure} _static/fig2-1.png